Uniswap/interface/cypress/README.md

 ## Running your first e2e tests

-Cypress tests run against a local server, so you'll need to run them at the same time.
+Cypress tests run against a local server, so you'll need to run the application locally at the same time.
 The fastest way to run e2e tests is to use your dev server: `yarn start`.

 Open cypress at the same time with `yarn cypress:open`.
-You'll need to do this from a separate window or tab, as they'll need to run simultaneously.
+You should do this from another window or tab, so that you can continue to see any typechecking/linting warnings from `yarn start`.

 Cypress opens its own instance of Chrome, with a list of "E2E specs" for you to select.
 When you're developing locally, you usually only want to run one spec file at a time.
 Select your spec by clicking on the filename and it will run.